-Insurance is a hot topic in New Zealand, with premiums climbing quickly and putting financial pressure on households amid rising inflation.
-As premiums for car, house, and contents insurance continue to rise, many Kiwis are looking for better ways to compare their options.
+Insurance is a hot topic in New Zealand.
+While car and contents insurance premiums have eased slightly in Q1 2026, house insurance has continued to climb, and Kiwis everywhere are looking for better ways to compare their options.

-In this guide, we’ll help you compare two popular resources—MoneyHub NZ and Quashed—to explore and shop for insurance.
+In this guide, we'll help you compare two popular insurance comparison resources, MoneyHub NZ and Quashed, so you can explore and shop for insurance.
 Whether you're aiming to save money or better understand your options, keep reading to find out more.

 Is shopping around for insurance worth it?
 100%!
-Insurance premiums have climbed over the last couple of years, and the price gap between the cheapest and most expensive policies might surprise you
+Insurance premiums have climbed sharply over recent years, and the average savings from comparing policies might surprise you.

-Source: Quashed.
-Based on available market data.
-Note: Actual costs will vary depending on the insurer, policy coverage, excess levels, and individual risk factors such as age, location, and driving history."
+Source: Q1 2026 Quashed Index.
+Actual costs vary depending on the insurer, policy coverage, excess levels, and individual risk factors such as age, location, and driving history.

-One way to compare insurance is by visiting individual insurer websites like AA Insurance, AMI, State, and Tower for car, house, and contents insurance, or AIA, Partners Life, and Southern Cross for life and health insurance.
+Major insurers offering direct quotes include AA Insurance, AMI, State, and Tower for car, house, and contents insurance, and AIA, Partners Life, and Southern Cross for life and health insurance.

 If you choose this route, consider checking out lesser-known insurers like AMP, Cove, Initio, Protecta, and Pinnacle Life.
 These providers offer competitive pricing and policies, often without the heavy marketing budgets of bigger insurers.

 Premiums are easy to compare, but policy coverage can be complex and time-consuming.
 So how can you make comparing insurers easier?
-Read on.
+Use Quashed's Market Scan to get quotes from multiple insurers in minutes, with no need to visit dozens of websites or fill out the same forms over and over.

 Read on to find out more about how MoneyHub and Quashed are making it easy for Kiwis to shop and compare insurance in New Zealand and what the various benefits and differences are between these two websites when it comes to insurance comparison.